Snyd0g/Workflow_OSCP/linux_commands.md

 `ss -antup`

-_lsof can accomplish a similar task using the following (in the strange event you don't have netstat)_
+_lsof can accomplish a similar task using the following (in the strange event you don't have netstat or ss)_

 `/usr/bin/lsof -ni :443`

+## Process info

+ps -elf

+_Find a specific process by it's process ID (example with a process id of 1337)_

+ps -elf | grep 1337

+## Services

+sudo systemctl list-units